-Teacher advisers are experts of the various fields in Computer Science and Information

-Technology who provide the students with content related tutoring regarding the individual study plan.
+Teacher advisers are experts of the various fields in computer science and information who provide the students with content related tutoring regarding the individual study plan.

 Teachers are responsible for the courses including the matters related to the contents of their own subjects.
+Persons in charge of the courses are required to have a doctorate degree.
 Teachers are available at the university mainly during office hours, but students may obtain guidance and individual supervision after these hours by fixing the time with the teacher.

-'''

 MU03.
 Implementation Rules of Undergraduate Study and

 Examinations